 Maternal vitamin D status is an important factor for the development of rickets in breastfed infants.
-Typically, breastmilk lacks adequate vitamin D unless the nursing mother is adequately supplemented with vitamin D or exposed to enough sunlight.
-Humans meet their vitamin D needs from sunlight exposure and diet; however, very few foods are naturally rich in vitamin D.9-11,13-15
+Typically, breastmilk lacks adequate vitamin D 10,11 unless the nursing mother is adequately supplemented with vitamin D or exposed to enough sunlight.
+Humans meet their vitamin D needs from sunlight exposure and diet; however, very few foods are naturally rich in vitamin D. 9-11,13-15 and then in the kidney to 1,25-dihydroxyvitamin D_3 , the active form of vitamin D_3 .
+10,14 25(OH)D is the major circulating vitamin D metabolite, and its measure reflects the vitamin D status of an individual.
+9

-The vitamin D precursor (7-dehydrocholesterol) in the skin is photolyzed into previtamin $D_3$ upon exposure to a narrow band of solar ultraviolet-B (UV-B) photons (290-315 nm).
-Previtamin $D_3$ is rapidly converted to vitamin $D_3$ , which is further hydroxylated in the liver to 25hydroxyvitamin $D_3$ [25(OH) $D_3$ ] and then in the kidney to 1,25dihydroxyvitamin $D_3$ , the active form of vitamin $D_3$ .
-25(OH)D is the major circulating vitamin D metabolite, and its measure reflects the vitamin D status of an individual.
+The vitamin D precursor (7-dehydrocholesterol) in the skin is photolyzed into previtamin D_3 upon exposure to a narrow band of solar ultraviolet-B (UV-B) photons (290-315 nm).
+Previtamin D_3 is rapidly converted to vitamin D_3 , which is further hydroxylated in the liver to 25-hydroxyvitamin D_3 [25(OH) D_3]

-Vitamin D3 photoproduction is influenced by season, latitude of residence, and skin color.16-21 Wintertime vitamin D3 photoproduction is compromised in latitudes above 35°.
+Vitamin D3 photoproduction is influenced by season, latitude of residence, and skin color.
+16-21 Wintertime vitamin D3 photoproduction is compromised in latitudes above 35°.
 During winter in the higher latitudes, sunlight has a longer tangential path to reach the earth's surface, resulting in the absorption and loss of the UV-B photons in the ozone stratosphere.
-The role of skin color in vitamin $D_3$ photoproduction hinges on the function of melanin.
+The role of skin color in vitamin D3 photoproduction hinges on the function of melanin.
 Epidermal melanin concentration determines an individual's skin color, and dark-skinned individuals have higher levels of cutaneous melanin.
-The vitamin D3 precursor, 7-dehydrocholesterol, is predominantly concentrated in the viable deeper layers of the epidermis, namely the stratum spinosum and stratum basale.19 Melanin acts as a natural filter (sunscreen) and efficiently absorbs the UV-B photons, compromising vitamin $D_3$ photoproduction in darkskinned people.
-These individuals need upwards of 6-times greater exposure to UV-B radiation to raise their vitamin $D_3$ levels to the same level as in White individuals.
-Dark-skinned people residing in the northeastern United States are vulnerable year-round but especially in the winter-to hypovitaminosis D (i.e., vitamin D insufficiency) because of their skin color and inadequate sunlight exposure.
+The vitamin D3 precursor, 7-dehydrocholesterol, is predominantly concentrated in the viable deeper layers of the epidermis, namely the stratum spinosum and stratum basale.19 Melanin acts as a natural filter (sunscreen) and efficiently absorbs the UV-B photons, compromising vitamin D3 photoproduction in darkskinned people.20 These individuals need upwards of 6-times greater exposure to UV-B radiation to raise their vitamin D3 levels to the same level as in White individuals.22 Dark-skinned people residing in the northeastern United States are vulnerable year-round but especially in the winter-to hypovitaminosis D (i.e., vitamin D insufficiency) because of their skin color and inadequate sunlight exposure.
+9,10,14,15

-It is apparent that the current reemergence of rickets has coincided with a resurgence of breastfeeding without adequate vitamin D supplementation.
-The prevalence of hypovitaminosis D is particularly marked among Black women, 42% of whom in the reproductive age group (age 15-49 years) have the condition.
-Data from the National Health and Nutrition Examination Survey (NHANES) 1999-2000 showed that non-Hispanic Blacks had consistently lower intakes of vitamin D from food and supplements than did Whites.
-It is therefore not surprising that we are seeing cases of rickets among breastfed dark-skinned infants.
+It is apparent that the current reemergence of rickets has coincided with a resurgence of breastfeeding without adequate vitamin D supplementation.13 The prevalence of hypovitaminosis D is particularly marked among Black women, 42% of whom in the reproductive age group (age 15-49 years) have the condition.23 Data from the National Health and Nutrition Examination Survey (NHANES) 1999-2000 showed that non-Hispanic Blacks had consistently lower intakes of vitamin D from food and supplements than did Whites.24 It is therefore not surprising that we are seeing cases of rickets among breastfed dark-skinned infants.
 Currently, however, there are no guidelines for optimizing and monitoring the vitamin D status of dark-skinned nursing mothers.

-Recognizing that prolonged breastfeeding without adequate vitamin D supplementation is an important risk factor for rickets, the American Academy of Pediatrics in April 2003 recommended that all breastfed infants, irrespective of skin color or latitude of residence, be given 200 IU of vitamin D per day.
-This recommendation, however, is still inadequate for addressing the problem of reemerging rickets. mandated that all breastfed infants receive 400 IU of vitamin D daily.
+Recognizing that prolonged breastfeeding without adequate vitamin D supplementation is an important risk factor for rickets, the American Academy of Pediatrics in April 2003 recommended that all breastfed infants, irrespective of skin color or latitude of residence, be given 200 IU of vitamin D per day.25 This recommendation, however, is still inadequate for addressing the problem of reemerging rickets.9 The Canadian Government has mandated that all breastfed infants receive 400 IU of vitamin D daily.9,26